Leh to Pangong to Leh on the Same Day—Is it Even Possible? by Vansh Tiwari

 During the Initial planning, Leh to Pangong to Leh appeared like a straightforward task.
 However, the parameter for that decision was distance and time.

-However, you need to search Leh to Pangong Lake viewpoint.
-Ultimately, that’s the initial point where you can see the Pangong Tso.
+You can also search Leh to Pangong Lake viewpoint.
+Ultimately, that’s the initial point where you can see the Pangong Lake.

-Moreover, the 3 Idiots scene setting remains there, and Yippee, your dream of seeing that “Yellow scooter” and “Jahapana Tussi Great Ho, Tohfa Kabul Karo” would get fulfilled at the Pangong Lake viewpoint.
+The 3 Idiots scene of that “Yellow scooter” & “Jahapana Tussi Great Ho, Tohfa Kabul Karo” was shot here.

 My Experience of Travelling from Leh to Pangong to Leh on the Same Day